Corona in Austria: Mutation outbreak in kindergarten – Tyrol isolates Zillertal ski resort

 Coronavirus pandemic in Austria: Corona party triggers large police operation in Carinthia

-First report from February 21: Vienna / Klagenfurt – That could be expensive: The police in Carinthia broke up a Corona * party and issued 50 reports – against only five men – for alleged violations of the Covid 19 rules.
+First report from February 21: Vienna / Klagenfurt – That could be expensive: The police in Carinthia broke up a Corona * party and issued 50 reports, among other things, of alleged violations of the Covid 19 rules – against only five men.

 Spectacular police operation in the coronavirus pandemic * in Austria: In Klagenfurt, five men had celebrated in a company, apparently the owner and probably four customers.
 On Friday evening, neighbors called the police because of suspected party noises, according to the news portal oe24.at found five drunk in a craft business.